pmem/pmdk/doc/libpmem2/libpmem2.7.md

 # GRANULARITY #

 The **libpmem2** library introduces the concept of granularity through which you may easily distinguish between different types of reaching *power-fail protected domain* by data.
 Data can reach this domain in different ways depending on the platform capabilities.

-In the case of block storage devices (SSD, HDD), data must be written using system API calls such as `msync()`, `fsync()` on Linux or `FlushFileBuffers()` on Windows.
-When these functions are invoked, the data is flushed to the medium with page size accuracy.
-In the **libpmem2** library, this type of precision is called **PMEM2_GRANULARITY_PAGE**.
+Traditional block storage devices (SSD, HDD) must use system API calls such as `msync()`, `fsync()` on Linux, or `FlushFileBuffers()`,`FlushViewOfFile()` on Windows to write data reliably.
+Invoking these functions flushes the data to the medium with page granularity.
+In the **libpmem2** library, this type of flushing behavior is called **PMEM2_GRANULARITY_PAGE**.

-In systems with persistent memory support a *power-fail protected domain* may cover different sets of resources: either the memory controller or the memory controller and CPU caches.
-In this regard **libpmem2** distinguish two types of granularity for persistent memory: **PMEM2_GRANULARITY_CACHE_LINE** and **PMEM2_GRANULARITY_BYTE**.
+In systems with persistent memory support, a *power-fail protected domain* may cover different sets of resources: either the memory controller or the memory controller and CPU caches.
+In this regard, **libpmem2** distinguishes two types of granularity for persistent memory:
+**PMEM2_GRANULARITY_CACHE_LINE** and **PMEM2_GRANULARITY_BYTE**.

-If the *power-fail protected domain* covers only the memory controller it is required to flush CPU caches, so the granularity type, in this case, is called **PMEM2_GRANULARITY_CACHE_LINE**.
-Depending on the architecture, there are different types of machine instructions for flushing *cache lines* (e.g. *CLWB*, *CLFLUSHOPT*, *CLFLUSH* for Intel x86_64 architecture).
-Besides, each of these instructions must be followed by a serializing operation (e.g. *SFENCE*) to ensure the latest cache flushing was completed and the order of stores was preserved.
+If the *power-fail protected domain* covers only the memory controller, it is required to flush CPU caches, so the granularity type, in this case, is called **PMEM2_GRANULARITY_CACHE_LINE**.
+Depending on the architecture, there are different types of machine instructions for flushing *cache lines* (e.g., *CLWB*, *CLFLUSHOPT*, *CLFLUSH* for Intel x86_64 architecture).
+Usually, to ensure the ordering of stores, such instructions must be followed by a barrier (e.g., *SFENCE*).

 The third type of granularity **PMEM2_GRANULARITY_BYTE** applies to platforms where *power-fail protected domain* covers both the memory controller and CPU caches.
-This means cache flush instructions are no longer needed and the data persistence is guaranteed by the battery installed on the platform.
+In such cases, cache flush instructions are no longer needed, and the platform itself guarantees the persistence of data.
+But barriers might still be required for ordering.
-Only serializing instruction is still needed to keep write sequence correct.

-The **libpmem2** exposes a *pmem2_granularity* enum which can be used for specifying granularity requested by a user and for reading what the effective granularity for the mapping is.

-For more details about *pmem2_granularity* definition and usage, see **pmem2_config_set_required_store_granularity**(3) and **pmem2_map_get_store_granularity**(3) manpages.
+The library declares these granularity level in *pmem2_granularity* enum, which the application must set in *pmem2_config* to the appropriate level for a mapping a succeed.
+The software should set this config parameter to a value that most accurately represents the target hardware characteristics and the storage patterns of the application.
+For example, a database storage engine that operates on large logical pages that reside either on SSDs or PMEM should set this value to **PMEM2_GRANULARITY_PAGE**.

 # CAVEATS #

 # ENVIRONMENT #

 **libpmem2** can change its default behavior based on the following environment variables.
-These are largely intended for testing and are not normally required.
+These are primarily intended for testing and are generally not required.

 + **PMEM2_FORCE_GRANULARITY**=*val*